codex-team/hawk/README.md

 Note about Webhook's query format.
 It is a POST-request with the message field contains notification's text.

-To setup a Notifications, open the [Settings](https://hawk.so/garage/settings) page, find a Project and click on the «Configure Webhooks» button.
+To setup Notifications, open the [Settings](https://hawk.so/garage/settings) page, find a Project and click on the «Configure Webhooks» button.
 Then add Webhook endpoints for the Slack or Telegram and press «Save».
 Don't forget to activate checkboxes for the selected types.

 ### <a name="archiving"></a>Archiving